My-game-journal/my_mobile_adventure/README.md

 Your goal: **examine your blood** and find a trustworthy doctor.
 But can anyone be trusted?

 You begin your journey wearing medieval armor, wielding a sword and shield — found after a party in the woods.
 The story unfolds through environmental clues, cryptic notes, and NPC interactions.
 Themes include **trust**, **survival**, and the **psychological toll of isolation and uncertainty**.
+(There is only a piece of gameplay available, cut out the whole plot)

 ### 🎮 Features in progress